Comingle/OSSex/slate/index.md

 float OSSex::setPowerScaleFactor(float powerScale);
 ```

 Sets the power scaling factor for vibration patterns.
 The scaling factor starts at 1.0, meaning all patterns run at 100% of normal power.
 Changing the scaling factor to 0.5 would reduce all vibration patterns power to 50%, for example.
-See also the <a href="/#modifying-running-patterns">Modifying Running Patterns</a> section.
+See also the <a href="#modifying-running-patterns">Modifying Running Patterns</a> section.

 ## `getPowerScaleFactor`